Q - Does a piano have to be tuned to concert pitch (A-440 cycles-per-second standard)?

 A - This is a good question since the middle pedal does NOT do the same thing on every piano.

-On a fine grand piano, the middle pedal is called the "Sostenuto Pedal".
+On a fine grand piano (and several upright models), the middle pedal is called the "Sostenuto Pedal".
 It sustains only the notes that are being held down when the pedal is depressed, allowing future notes played to be unaffected.

 On some upright pianos and non-concert-level grand pianos, the middle pedal sustains all notes in the bass register.